New York Young Republican Club: 1964 elections

 In 1964, the New York Times described the club as "not a large one" but "old and influential in Young Republican affairs."
 That year, the club was described as having 1,200 members citywide.

 Amid the 1964 Republican presidential contest between New York's Republican Governor Nelson Rockefeller and Arizona Senator Barry Goldwater, a pro-Rockefeller faction won the club's presidency by a vote of 365–202 over an independent candidate running with conservative support.
-The group endorsed Rockeller's campaign for the Republican presidential nomination by a 184–6 vote, and endorsed, by a 187–1 vote, the re-nomination of state Senator MacNeil Mitchell, who was facing an insurgent primary challenge from Jacob Javits's nephew Eric Javits.
+The group endorsed Rockeller's campaign for the Republican presidential nomination by a 184–6 votes, and endorsed, by a 187–1 vote, the re-nomination of state Senator MacNeil Mitchell, who was facing an insurgent primary challenge from Jacob Javits's nephew Eric Javits.
 The same year, the Club supported John V. Lindsay's decision to run for re-election as mayor as an independent Republican; the group broke from the leaders of other Young Republican clubs in the city, such as those of City College, New York University, Columbia College, and Fordham University, as well as the Young Women's Republican Club of New York, all of whom condemned Lindsay's decision.

 Since 2016

 After the rise of Donald Trump, the city's Republican groups moved decidedly to the right.
+In 2018, two relatively new members of the club, Gavin Wax and Vish Burra were elected president and vice president respectively.
+Their goal was to grow the club through parties (e.g., alcohol), militant rhetoric, and endorsing "controversial far-right figures".
+Wax has attended conferences which featured white nationalists, while Michelle Malkin, a NYYRC board member, has praised white nationalists.
 In December 2020, amid the COVID-19 pandemic, the New York Young Republican Club hosted a gala in Jersey City, New Jersey where the participants flouted public health guidelines.
 Dozens gathered in crowds indoors, did not wear masks, and did not socially distance.
-Matt Gaetz, a Republican congressman from Florida, and James O’Keefe, a right-wing activist, attended the party.
+Matt Gaetz, a Republican congressman from Florida, and James O'Keefe, a journalist, attended the party.
 New Jersey's Democratic Governor Phil Murphy criticized it.

 The club endorsed the re-election of Brazilian president Jair Bolsonaro in the 2022 Brazilian presidential election.
-When Bolsonaro narrowly lost, the club accused Brazilian left-wing parties of mass voter fraud (without offering any evidence in support of this assertion); claimed that Bolsonaro was the rightful winner; and endorsed a military coup to keep Bolsonaro in power.
+When Bolsonaro narrowly lost, the club accused Brazilian left-wing parties of mass voter fraud (without offering any evidence in support of this assertion), claimed that Bolsonaro was the rightful winner, and endorsed a military coup to keep Bolsonaro in power.